-Definition: A dental crown is a tooth-shaped “cap” that is placed over a tooth – covering the tooth to restore its shape and size, strength, and/or to improve its appearance.
+Here’s a good working definition of what a crown is: A dental crown is a tooth-shaped “cap” that is placed over a tooth – covering the tooth to restore its shape and size, strength, and/or to improve its appearance.
 The crowns, when cemented into place, fully encase the entire visible portion of a tooth that lies at and above the gum line.

 Why Is a Dental Crown Needed?

 A dental crown may be needed in the following situations:

 - To protect a weak tooth (for instance, from decay) from breaking or to hold together parts of a cracked tooth